-We find a peacock idol presiding over several (five? the number of the Pentagram?) spheres in the climactic scene of Suspiria, just after we witness Madame Blanc, “the Vice Directress,” (wink, wink nod) of the Dance Academy and her coven of wicked witches invoking infernal powers.
+We find a peacock idol presiding over seven spheres in the climactic scene of Suspiria, just after we witness Madame Blanc, “the Vice Directress,” (wink, wink nod) of the Dance Academy and her coven of wicked witches invoking infernal powers.
 The presence of this idol is either coincidence or somebody did their occult homework.
 Or, perhaps, the art director was influenced by other, unseen forces?

 Whichever Tarot deck you use…

 However you shuffle your cards…